Don’t let the summer kill your garden!

 Despite the heat, you can keep your flowers and veggies growing strong!

 The typical scenario in a heatwave

-Typically, if you haven’t taken any precaution regarding the heatwave, you’ll probably have to deal with some dried out plants already.
+Typically, if you haven’t taken any precautions regarding the heatwave, you’ll probably have to deal with some dried-out plants already.
 Roses are among the first to take a blow when the weather gets too hot.
 But don’t despair.
 You can clear up the mess easily – have a look for the best electric leaf blower you can find to blow the fallen petals.
 This will let you check the full damage that the weather has done to the soil and the plants.
 Do make sure to cut off dried bits so that your plants can grow back stronger.

 Change your summer plants

 It’s fair to say that you need season-specific plants, aka drought resistant.
-It doesn’t stop you from keeping your rosebush, but you’ll need to pay extra attention to help it survive the hot season.
+It doesn’t stop you from keeping your rose bush, but you’ll need to pay extra attention to help it survive the hot season.
 Help your summer garden to preserve its colors and freshness with plants that thrive in dry conditions, such as yucca plants and lavender.
 For exciting colors, try a coneflower, which is a daisy-like flower that comes in vibrant shades and attracts butterflies.
 It will be the sensation of your summer garden!
-The Lantana camera brings a profusion of bright colors too, but be careful; it’s is highly toxic to pets.
+The Lantana camera brings a profusion of bright colors too, but be careful; it is highly toxic to pets.

 Create a summer landscape for wildlife

 If you live in the countryside or a wildlife-friendly area of town, you definitely want to add some features of local animals and bugs in summer.
 A pond, for instance, can help to freshen up your garden and provide a source of water for the local wildlife.
 You will need to monitor the water levels, as the dry weather might encourage evaporation.
 Keep it topped up throughout the summer to keep small rodents, birds, and insects cool.
 Besides, it will also ensure your soil doesn’t crack from extreme dryness.